 Significance within the Energy Sector and Clean Cooking Initiatives per unit.
 This increase in electricity prices is viewed as a hindrance to the promotion and widespread adoption of electric cooking.
 Cooking gas prices have reached a two-year low due to tax relief measures.
 This decrease is a result of new tax provisions stipulated in the Finance Act of 2023, which involved the removal of certain taxes.
 These measures aim to make Liquefied Petroleum Gas (LPG) more affordable for consumers.
-The government agency is responsible for the development of standards, metrology, conformity assessment training, and certification services.
-Significance within the Energy Sector and Clean Cooking $\mathbf{\bullet}$ Initiatives In relation to clean cooking KEBS provides standards for improved \sim biomass cook stoves for both domestic and institutional use.
-Kenya, through the Kenya Bureau of Standards (KEBS), has adopted ISQ 19867-1:2018, which pertains to clean cookstoves and clean cooking solutions, featuring harmonized laboratory test protocols for emissions, performance, safety, and durability.
-At a The Kenus Duranu of national level, KEBS has also formulated additional standards for The Kenya Bureau of Standards (KEBS) the clean cooking sector, which are vital for boosting the credibility, safety, and reliability of clean cooking solutions available in the country.
-These standards include: • KS - ISO 17225: Solid biofuels - Fuel specifications and Pending Valio classes -911 • KS -1814:2019: Biomass Cookstoves Performance requirements 00 • KS - 2759:2018: Ethanol Fuelled cooking Appliances • KS 2838: 2019: Denatured technical alcohol for use as cooking and appliance fuel - Specification • KS - 2912:2020: Solid biofuel -Sustainable Charcoal and carbonized briquettes • KS 2951:2022: Biogas Systems- Code of Practice for farm and industrial scale biogas systems
+The government agency is responsible for the development of standards, metrology, conformity assessment, training, and certification services.
+Significance within the Energy Sector and Clean Cooking Initiatives In relation to clean cooking, KEBS provides standards for improved biomass cook stoves for both domestic and institutional use.
+The Kenya Bureau of Kenya, through the Kenya Bureau of Standards (KEBS), has adopted ISO 19867-1:2018, which pertains to clean cookstoves and clean cooking solutions, featuring harmonized laboratory test protocols for emissions, performance, safety, and durability.
+At a national level, KEBS has also formulated additional standards for Standards (KEBS) the clean cooking sector, which are vital for boosting the credibility, safety, and reliability of clean cooking solutions available in the country.
+These standards include: KS - ISO 17225: Solid biofuels - Fuel specifications and classes KS -1814:2019: Biomass Cookstoves Performance requirements KS - 2759:2018: Ethanol Fuelled cooking Appliances KS 2838: 2019: Denatured technical alcohol for use as cooking and appliance fuel - Specification KS - 2912:2020: Solid biofuel -Sustainable Charcoal and carbonized briquettes KS 2951:2022: Biogas Systems- Code of Practice for farm and industrial scale biogas systems